lorentzforces/config/README.md

 ## TODOS

+- create a jujutsu version of "fshow" using fzf
 - make a function in neovim config to make it simpler to set a window-scoped property across all windows
 - make all the setup scripts idempotent
 - add setup scripts to machine make goals for easy take-in after initial setup